nemild/hack-the-media/software-engineers-media-guide.md

 For more, see my introductory essay: [**How To Hack an Engineer**](https://www.nemil.com/musings/hack-an-engineer.html)

 Contributions are welcome (see our [guidelines](contributions.md)), especially when they include vivid and relevant examples.
 Follow me on Twitter ([@nemild](https://twitter.com/nemild)) to see more examples of media manipulation.

+## Examples of Hacks
+- **Paying an open source developer without disclosure**: A cryptocurrency company gives equity to a key developer on a leading cryptocurrency — and privately boasts that this will give them a say on the roadmap and help influence the development team.
+The open source developer doesn’t publicly disclose this link (Background: see my introduction [here](https://www.nemil.com/musings/hack-an-engineer.html))
+- **MongoDB-funded User Groups, Conferences, Hackathons**: MongoDB funds its own user groups and college hackathons, making them look like organic support over time.
+For meetups and conferences, it recruits speakers by understanding their financial and speaking incentives (e.g., selling their consulting services, marketing their company).
+(Background: [The Marketing Behind MongoDB](https://www.nemil.com/mongo/3.html))
+- **Training Programs**: The seller of a GraphQL training course on PluralSight [writes a Free Code Camp blog post](https://news.ycombinator.com/item?id=14839576) extolling how GraphQL is the future, and REST is anachronistic and dead (*[Rest in Peace.
+Long Live GraphQL](https://medium.freecodecamp.org/rest-apis-are-rest-in-peace-apis-long-live-graphql-d412e559d8e4)*).
+The head of Free Code Camp submits/upvotes the post on HN.
+(See my [HN Comment](https://news.ycombinator.com/item?id=14840321))

-### General Notes
+## General Notes
 - Key questions to ask with any media:
   - **Why Writing**: Why are they writing about this topic and how do they and/or their sources personally benefit?
 Always need to understand the personal motivation of writer and their sources
    - **Technical Background of Writer**: What is the technical background of the writer?
 A surprising number of people with little subject matter expertise have strong opinions on highly technical topics.
-Many great engineers don't have time to write — or enjoy spending their time writing code
+Many great engineers don't have time to write — or enjoy spending their time writing code.
+And even great engineers can strongly opine on a part of the stack they know little about
   - **Distributor Incentives and Community**: Why is the media distributor (social network, news organization) putting this piece of content in front of me?
 How do they benefit from having me see this content?
 What is the prejudices of the community (i.e., HN) that determines what gets covered and how?
 - **Motivations for Content Generators**: Know the key stakeholders who produce content in tech and *what they each want from you*
 	- **Venture Capitalists**: Want you to approach them for funding — and aim to help their portfolio companies